ionos-deploy-now/documentation/content/blog/best-react-ssg.md

 2) Visit your site locally by copying the localhost address from CLI stdout and pasting it into your favorite browser.

 3) Enable static HTML export.
-NOTE: Currently, Deploy Now doesn’t support the large image optimization available in Next.js >=, so you have to edit the index.js file to remove this feature:
+NOTE: Currently, Deploy Now doesn’t support the large image optimization available in Next.js, so you have to edit the index.js file to remove this feature.

 4) Delete the following import from pages/index.js:
 ```
- Import Image from 'next/image'
+ Import Image from "next/image"
 ```

 5) Next, locate the following image tag: